Porting a landline number to Google Voice

 Part of the homemade key system project was getting my folks' landline number from their old house in the city to forward to their new number at the lake house.
 As you are probably aware, you can only port mobile numbers to Google Voice.
 If you want to use your current landline (or VOIP) number with GV you first have to port it to a mobile.

 I prefer to port important numbers to Google Voice because they let you move access to voice and text from device to device.
-Many years ago email services were largely provided by residential ISPs.
+Years ago, in the dark ages of the 90's, email services were largely provided by residential ISPs.
 Changing your home ISP or moving to a new city meant changing your email address.
 It was absolutely barbaric.
 Web companies like Hotmail became popular because they allowed you move ISPs and even whole networks without changing your email address.
-Web-based email also let you check your email from work, school, or home.
-Google Voice provides exactly the same mobility and convenience.
+Web-based email also let you check your email from work, school, or your relatives' house.
+Google Voice provides exactly the same functionality, mobility, and convenience.

 I have ported 3 numbers to GV thus far, two of which have been landline/VOIP numbers.
 The first number that I ported was my own personal mobile number.
 My old job paid me a stipend for a smartphone and data.
 My current job just issued smartphones.
 I didn't like the idea of carrying two smartphones, so I waited for my personal contract to expire and then I ported the number to GV.
 This lets me use my work phone for everything.
 It's been over 5 years and the only time I have had any trouble with my phone has been when I have been messing with a new app and screwed up my calling settings, which I will admit, happens kind of often :-)